fsagini/zoning-api/docs/deep-resolution.md

 ```

-## Retries and Exponential Backoff

-Your endpoint should return a `200 OK` response to acknowledge that it received the webhook event.
-If the On demand API does not receive a `200 OK` response, it will attempt to send the webhook event again.
-You should process the webhook payload asynchronously.
-This is because webhook endpoint has a timeout of 10 secs, so any extensive processing that blocks the response may result in timeouts and unnecessary webhook retries.

-In case of delivery failure, our service will retry sending the webhook.
-Retries use an exponential backoff strategy, which means the delay between retries will progressively get longer to a maximum of 24 hours.

-When our service encounters an error while delivering an event, we will attempt to retry the delivery.
-If the delivery fails after several attempts, the event delivery is considered failed.
-We highly recommend monitoring these failed deliveries to ensure no critical updates are missed.

 ### Error Handling

 If there's an error during the processing of the task, the webhook request will still be sent, but the `statusCode` field will be `error` and the `message` field will contain information about the error.